Funemployment-Games/rpgproject/README.md

 * Need some table or something to pull these from, make it localizable.

 Current Tackle List
-Matthew - I'm going to create a sample starter town and start setting up the code and scripting functionality for it.
-My first goal is multiple, unique NPCs, followed by fixed path moving NPCs, followed by shops.
-I also plan to finish setting it up so that the player can enter/exit the castle.
+Matthew -
+I redid NPC Spawning to make it easier to potentially move NPCs and do other interaction with them.
+I'm going to try and build a scripted cutscene and the move on to yes/no dialogues.